F.A.S.T: Identifying someone having symptoms of a stroke

 WAYS TO SUPPORT A LOVED ONE WHO HAS SUFFERED A STROKE

-After a stroke, families might have concerns about the effects of the stroke and how it can cause changes for themselves and their loved one.
+After a stroke, families might be concerned about the effects and how they can cause changes for themselves and their loved ones.

 There are many ways to help families adjust to the needs of the loved one who has suffered a stroke.
 Here are some ideas to help with this transition;